Seattle Divorce & Family Law Attorneys

 How much does it cost to hire a Seattle family law attorney?

 Most Seattle attorneys charge a per-hour rate which is billed in fractions of an hour.
 When retaining an attorney, you typically pay an advance fee deposit (commonly known as a "retainer"), which is deposited into a trust account.
 Attorney fees are then drawn from the retainer as your case continues and fees and costs are incurred.
-Learn more about retainers and legal fees in divorce in our Guide to Getting a Divorce in Washington State, and more tips for reducing divorce costs on our blog.
+Learn more about retainers and legal fees in divorce in our Guide to Getting a Divorce in Washington State.

 Do I need to be a resident to obtain a divorce in Seattle?